redis/redis-doc/docs/redis-clients/java.md

 }
 ```
 ​
-Connect to your Redis database with `JedisPooled`:
+Connect to your Redis database with `JedisPooled`.
 ​
 ```java
 JedisPooled jedis = new JedisPooled("localhost", 6379);